-All Unexcused absences will result in a lunch detention to be served on the day the student returns to school.

-The teacher will call home AND a letter will be sent home by the teacher.
+All unacknowledged absences will result in a lunch detention to be served on the day the student returns to school.
+Teachers are expected to call home when there are habitual absences.
+School administration will call home and set up a parent meeting if absenteeism is chronic and/or negatively affecting the student's grades.